-After exploring the notion that there are about 2 million "open" jobs in the U.S., All Things Considered today looks into Bloomberg Businessweek's conclusion that "up to 28 million Americans [are] stuck in jobs they would have left in ordinary times."
+After exploring the notion that there are about 2 million "open" jobs in the U.S., NPR looks into Bloomberg Businessweek's conclusion that "up to 28 million Americans [are] stuck in jobs they would have left in ordinary times."

 Bloomberg News reporter Mike Dorning tells NPR's Robert Siegel that the 28 million figure is an extrapolation.
 As he's written: "since January 2009, an average 1 million fewer Americans per month have quit their jobs than in previous years."